andersbogsnes/ml_tooling/README.md

 ## Example usage
-Define a class using BaseClassModel and implement the two required methods.
+Define a class using ModelData and implement the two required methods.
 Here we simply implement a linear regression on the Boston dataset using sklearn.datasets
 ```python
 from ml_tooling import BaseClassModel